1) Changing your mind set.

-I like to express my creativity through various mediums, such as paint, drawing, knitting, baking, interior design, origami and the list goes on.
+I to express my creativity through various mediums, such as paint, drawing, knitting, baking, interior design, origami and the list goes on.
 You will find your way on your journey.
 There aren’t any maps, just guidance.

 My eldest son recently said to me “I’m not creative at all.”
 He doesn’t do any form or art with paint or draw like me however, I pointed out that he uses his creativity every day at work as a Sales Consultant for a multi international sports company.
 He writes presentations and presents them in an interesting way that will help his audience to connect with his company and his product.